nativerez/bhr-design-decision-logger/README.md

 - Integration with design system versioning

 ## Changelog

+### v1.2.0 - July 4, 2025
+- **New Feature**: Visual Decision Log - Automatically creates a "Design Decisions" page with a table showing all logged decisions
+- **Enhanced**: Decisions now appear both in the plugin UI and as visual elements in the Figma canvas
+- **Improved**: Visual table updates automatically when decisions are created, edited, or deleted
+- **Added**: Table format displays all decision fields in an organized, readable layout

 ### v1.1.0 - May 30, 2025
 - **Fixed**: Document ID issue where links were using "0:0" instead of the actual file key